-Did you know that, in 2014, there were around 27 million Brits who enjoyed gardening, and that approximately one third of all UK adults in that year gardened at least once a week?
+Gardening in Spain for Expats – what you need to know is your top resource on this fascinating subject.
+Did you know that there were around 27 million Brits who enjoyed gardening in 2014.
+Additionally, one third of all UK adults in that year gardened at least once a week?

-Looking at these facts then, it’s pretty safe to say then that if you’re moving to Spain from Great Britain, you’re likely to be a green-fingered gardener who wants to know more about the lie of the land in your new country.
+Therefore, if you’re moving to Spain, you’re very likely to be a gardener.
+This article will help you learn more about the lie of the land in your new country.

 (All links in this article open in a new tab of your browser, so you don’t lose your place!)